 At Purim: Four Keys to Overturning Kingdoms of this World from the Book of Esther

-The biblical feast of Purim (“Lots”) takes place this year on the evening of March 11-13.
-The merriest of all Jewish holidays, Purim is based on the book of Esther.
+The biblical feast of Purim (“Lots”) is the merriest of all Jewish holidays.
+Purim is based on the book of Esther.
 As you likely know, the book is an historical account of events that occurred in Persia (modern Iran) approximately 2,500 years ago.
 At that time virtually all the Jewish people lived under Persian rule.
 An unprecedented genocidal death decree was issued against them, which was miraculously overturned.

 The story of Esther brims with prophetic meaning and wisdom for today.
 It contains at least four specific keys to overturning the kingdoms of this world and releasing over them the government of God.
 These keys are effective at every level of human government, from personal to national and international levels.
 This Purim season and beyond, God is sharpening and “duplicating” these keys for Purim-like victory in and through His people.
 He is making them available to “whosoever,” or anyone willing to accept them.